Skip to main content

 Summed value to compare against

-"Top 10 biggest investments based on market value cannot exceed 40% of portfolio's total market value."
+"Top 10 biggest investments based on market value can't exceed 40% of portfolio's total market value."

 Value(s) to compare